polterguy/phosphorusfive/plugins/p5.web/README.md

 Not all of them can be interchanged with each other, since for instance things like HTTP headers, cannot tolerate complete node structures and more complex objects, in addition to that storing stuff you'd normally store in your session, obviously does not at all make sense storing in an HTTP header.
-But all of the above events, obeys by the same set of rules, and "API".
+But all of the above events, obeys by the same set of rules, and returns more or less similarly structured results.

-Most of the above Active Events also have "native alias versions", which allows you to invoke them with a "." in front of their name.
-If you do, then you are allowed to retrieve, list and modify "protected data", which is really data starting with either an underscore (\_) or a period (.).
+Most of the above Active Events also have native alias versions, which allows you to invoke them with a "." in front of their name.
+If you do, then you are allowed to retrieve, list and modify protected data, which is really just data starting with either an underscore (\_) or a period (.).

 This ensures that you can store things into these objects, which is only accessible through C#.
-Which is an additional security feature, for things you do not wish some random piece of p5.lambda to access.
+Which is an additional security feature, for things you do not wish some random piece of lambda to access.

 Notice, there are also three Active Events defined in the [p5.webapp](/core/p5.webapp/) project, which allows you to store "page values" (ViewState).